Climate Change

 Materials indispensable for energy-efficient products, products that contribute to improving the durability and performance of related parts, which are becoming increasingly important with the development of 5G connectivity, etc.

-• Examples)
+• Example)

 Heat release materials that help mitigate issues caused by overheating circuit boards (Sekisui Polymatech Co., Ltd. product)